 Moving head up and down.
 Standing in place, the worker shall slowly move his/her head up and down.
 The worker shall be instructed to inhale in the up position (i.e. when looking toward the ceiling).

 Talking.
 The worker shall talk out loud slowly and loud enough so as to be heard clearly by the fit test assessor.
-The worker can read from a prepared text such as the “The Rainbow Passage” count backward from 100 or recite a memorized poem or song
+The worker can read from a prepared text such as the “The Rainbow Passage” count backward from 100 or recite a memorized poem or song.

 The Rainbow Passage